-Risk characterization: Risk characterization is the examination of the relationship between the exposure and the exposure limit or DMEL value.
+Risk characterization is the examination of the relationship between the exposure and the exposure limit or DMEL value.
 The exposure limit may be different than the DMEL value due to regulatory conditions or due to information from various benchmark exposures.

+Risk Management

-Risk Management: The risk management process is the process of reducing the risk by lowering the exposure and by communicating the risk efficiently to the appropriate audience.
+The risk management process is the process of reducing the risk by lowering the exposure and by communicating the risk efficiently to the appropriate audience.

-• Occupational

-Precautions against respiratory sensitization
+Occupational Precautions against Respiratory Sensitization

 Very detailed guidelines for control of enzyme exposure in production facilities can be found in "The international Association for Soaps, Detergents and Maintenance Products.
-Guiding principle for the safe handling of enzymes in detergent manufacture" (AISE, 2013) and in (US SDA, 1995).
-These guidelines were developed for the detergent industry, but the principles stated are generally applicable.
+Guiding principle for the safe handling of enzymes in detergent manufacture" (AISE, 2018).
+This guideline was developed for the detergent industry, but the principles stated are generally applicable.

 An example of how to conduct a control program for enzyme exposure in a detergent manufacturing plant is given in (Schweigert, 2000).
 The overall conclusion in this example is, that the containment of enzymes via encapsulation, i.e. the use of granulate formulation of the enzyme product, combined with improved hygiene is a prerequisite for controlling airborne enzyme particles at the work place.
 Documentation of health problems as a result of failed exposure control and hence failed risk management is given in (Cullinan, 2000).